PathEngine home previous: Filtering Steep Facesnext: Automating Connections

 Mesh Optimisation

-This functionality is off by default and can be turned on by passing an 'optimiseWithThreshold' attribute into the content processing.
+This functionality is off by default and can be turned on by supplying an 'optimiseWithThreshold' attribute to the content processing.

-This attribute both turns on optimisation and supplies a maximum error value to be applied during the optimisation.
+This attribute both turns on optimisation and also specified a maximum error value to be applied during the optimisation.

-Vertices are removed along an external edge if the horizontal and vertical distances between the original position of the vertex and the line after removal both are within the maximum error value.
+Vertices are removed along an external edge if the horizontal and vertical distances between the original position of the vertex and the line after removal are each within the specified maximum error value.

 Vertices are not removed if face attributes differ for faces around the vertices.